QuentinAd/genai-system/data-pipeline/README.md

 ```

 The DAG `etl_csv_to_parquet_k8s` will run the Spark job using `DockerOperator` when the `LOCAL_AIRFLOW` environment variable is set (configured in `docker-compose.yaml`).

+## PDF to FAISS Example

+An additional DAG `pdf_to_faiss` demonstrates creating OpenAI embeddings from a PDF
+and storing them in a FAISS index.
+The sample PDF should be placed in
+`data-pipeline/data/input.pdf` before running the DAG.